7.4. DataCat - a shiny front-end for your dataset¶

 You now know how to install DataLad Catalog and how to employ its basic features in order to create and configure a browser-based catalog from structured metadata.
 Congrats!

-You might want to explore further to find out how to build more advanced metadata handling and catalog generation workflows.
-If so, please stay tuned for more content that will come soon!
+You might want to explore further to find out how to build more advanced metadata handling and catalog generation workflows, or to learn how to use additional features.
+If so, please visit DataLad Catalog’s user documentation.